rprt/rspec-page-regression/README.md

         visit my_page_path
       end

-      it { expect(page).to match_expectation }
+      it { expect(page).to match_reference_screenshot }

       context "popup help" do
         before(:each) do
           click_button "Help"
         end

-        it { expect(page).to match_expectation }
+        it { expect(page).to match_reference_screenshot }
       end
     end

-The spec will pass if the test rendered image contains the  exact same pixel values as the expectated image.
+The spec will pass if the test rendered screenshot contains the  exact same pixel values as the reference screenshot.
 Otherwise it will fail with an error message along the lines of:

-    Test image does not match expected image
+    Test image does not match reference screenshot
-       $ open tmp/spec/expectation/my_page/popup_help/test.png spec/expectation/my_page/popup_help/expected.png tmp/spec/expectation/my_page/popup_help/difference.png
+       $ open tmp/spec/reference_screenshots/my_page/popup_help/test.png spec/reference_screenshots/my_page/popup_help/expected.png tmp/spec/reference_screenshots/my_page/popup_help/difference.png

 Notice that the second line gives a command you can copy and paste in order to visually compare the test and expected images.

 It also shows a "difference image" in which each pixel contains the per-channel absolute difference between the test and expected images.
 That is, the difference images is black everywhere except has some funky colored pixels where the test and expected images differ.
 To help you locate those, it also has a red bounding box drawn around the region with differences.

-### How do I create expectation images?
+### How do I create reference screenshots (expectation images)?

-The easiest way to create an expectation image is to run the test for the first time and let it fail.
+The easiest way to create a reference screenshot is to run the test for the first time and let it fail.
 You'll then get a failure message like:

-    Missing expectation image spec/expectation/my_page/popup_help/expected.png
+    Missing reference screenshot spec/reference_screenshots/my_page/popup_help/expected.png
-        $ open tmp/spec/expectation/my_page/popup_help/test.png
+        $ open tmp/spec/reference_screenshots/my_page/popup_help/test.png
     To create it:
-        $ mkdir -p spec/expectation/my_page/popup_help && cp tmp/spec/expectation/my_page/popup_help/test.png spec/expectation/my_page/popup_help/expected.png
+        $ mkdir -p spec/reference_screenshots/my_page/popup_help && cp tmp/spec/reference_screenshots/my_page/popup_help/test.png spec/reference_screenshots/my_page/popup_help/expected.png

 First view the test image to make sure it really is what you expect.
-Then copy and paste the last line to install it as the expected image.
-(And then of course commit the expected image into your repository.)
+Then copy and paste the last line to install it as the reference screenshot.
+(And then of course commit this reference screenshot into your repository.)

-### How do I update expectation images?
+### How do I update reference screenshots (expectation images)?

 If you've deliberatly changed something that affects the look of your web page, your regression test will fail.
 The "test" image will contain the new look, and the "expected" image will contain the old.

-Once you've visually checked the test image to make sure it's really what you want, then simply copy the test image over the old expectation image.
+Once you've visually checked the test image to make sure it's really what you want, then simply copy the test image over the old reference screenshot.
 (And then of course commit it it into your repository.)

 The failure message doesn't include a ready-to-copy-and-paste `cp` command, but you can copy and paste the individual file paths from the message.
 (The reason not to have a ready-to-copy-and-paste command is if the failure is real, it shouldn't be too easy to mindlessly copy and paste to make it go away.)

-### Where are the expectation images?
+### Where are the reference screenshots (expectation images)?

-As per the above examples, the expectation images default to being stored under `spec/expectation`, with the remainder of the path constructed from the example group descriptions.
+As per the above examples, the reference screenshots default to being stored under `spec/reference_screenshots`, with the remainder of the path constructed from the example group descriptions.
 (If the `it` also has a description it will be used as well.)

-If that default scheme doesn't suit you, you can pass a path to where the expectation image should be found:
+If that default scheme doesn't suit you, you can pass a path to where the reference screenshot should be found:

-    expect(page).to match_expectation "/path/to/my/file.png"
+    expect(page).to match_reference_screenshot "/path/to/my/screenshot.png"

 Everything will work normally, and the failure messages will refer to your path.